seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

 > beings in the animal realm.
 Therefore, monks, should a monk reflect moment to
 > moment on one's own mind with the thought: For a long time has this mind been
 > defiled by lust, hate, and delusion.
 By the defilement of the mind, monks, are
 > beings defiled.
-By the purification of the mind, are beings purified.
+By the purification of the mind, are beings purified.'

 Here the Buddha gives two illustrations to show how marvellous this mind is.
 First he asks the monks whether they have seen a picture called *caraṇa*.
 Though